As a marketer, it’s not uncommon to feel tempted to emulate the marketing strategy of another company you admire.

 What’s going on: You’re going to die.
 It’s just a matter of when.
 All you can really do is try to sustain life and profits for as long as possible.
 Trying to generate more demand is a waste of money; you should be using those funds to invest in new products.

-Do this: Your marketing needs to focus on three things: (1) making sure the world knows you’re still alive and kicking, (2) continuing to optimize for any search traffic that might come your way, and (3) nurturing your existing customers as well as you can.
+Do this: Your marketing strategy needs to focus on three things: (1) making sure the world knows you’re still alive and kicking, (2) continuing to optimize for any search traffic that might come your way, and (3) nurturing your existing customers as well as you can.

 Don’t do this: Trying to generate new demand would be like working really hard to keep the sun from rising in the morning: in ain’t gonna happen.